 - Available to businesses with high credit card revenue: If you have credit card revenue but don’t have good personal credit, this may be the best way to obtain financing for your business.

-The cons of financing with a merchant cash advance are:
+The cons of a merchant cash advance include:

 - Costs are high: With the highest effective APR, we have seen that the cost of these loans can quickly add up, and should only be considered as a last resort.

 - No prepayment benefit: The terms of the loan are decided at origination, leaving the borrower in a position where early repayment of the loan does not yield any benefit.
 This is because the total amount you repay is set at the start of the loan, rather than calculated on a payment-by-payment basis.

 Where to Find a Merchant Cash Advance With No Credit Check

 Merchant cash advances (MCA) are issued by online merchant cash advance providers who specialize in this business loan with no credit check.
 You can check out our buyer’s guide on the best MCA providers for more information.

 Crowdfunding is a no credit inquiry financing option that is not a loan at all.
 Instead, crowdfunding is a way to raise money from your network of customers or users in return for future products or services.
 Crowdfunding websites let you set up campaigns with goals that have to be met to receive the funding.

 You can think of crowdfunding like a pre-sale campaign.
 Businesses have a product or service they are developing and use crowdfunding sites to finance the first manufacturing run of their new product.
 Crowdfunding is therefore right for early-stage businesses that need a small business startup loan with no credit check.